mohamedfaridelsherbini/personal_website/README.md

 - 🧪 **Snapshot-tested renderer** with Jenkins-ready automation and link checks
 - 🚀 **Automated deployment script** (`.deploy.sh`) for DigitalOcean droplet
 - 🔍 **Uptime tooling** (`bin/uptime-check.sh`) & roadmap for Jenkins CI

+## Architecture Overview

+The codebase is transitioning to a Hexagonal (Clean) Architecture made of three concentric rings:

+- **Domain** – Pure business rules, entities, value objects, and use cases.
+Owns interfaces (ports) that describe the behaviour the outside world must provide.
+- **Application** – Orchestrates use cases, coordinates inbound requests, and mediates traffic between domain ports and concrete adapters.
+Contains controllers/services that speak in domain language.
+- **Infrastructure** – Ktor HTTP adapters, JSON content loaders, persistence, caching, logging, and any other framework-specific details.
+Implements the outbound ports defined in the domain layer.

+Inbound adapters (HTTP routes, CLI, future APIs) depend *only* on domain/application abstractions, while outbound adapters (repositories, content loader, cache) plug into domain-defined interfaces.
+Dependency inversion keeps the inner layers isolated so UI, persistence, and automation can evolve independently.

+### Migration Checklist

+1. Carve out pure domain packages (`domain/model`, `domain/usecase`, `domain/ports`).
+2. Introduce application services that implement inbound ports and call domain use cases.
+3. Adapt existing repositories/content loaders into outbound adapters implementing domain ports.
+4. Rewire Koin modules so infrastructure depends on abstractions shipped by the domain/application layers only.
+5. Split tests: domain unit tests (pure Kotlin), application service tests (with mocks of ports), infrastructure integration/snapshot tests.
+6. Audit dependencies to ensure no infrastructure module bleeds into the inner rings.

 ## Prerequisites